RAKWireless/basicstation/README.md

 ## Installing docker & docker compose on the OS

-If you are going to run this project directly using docker (not using Balena) then you will need to install docker on the OS first.
+If you are going to run this project directly using docker then you will need to install docker on the OS first.
 Instruction on how to install docker can be found in the official documentation here: https://docs.docker.com/engine/install/.
 Below you have a summary of the steps required to install it using the convenience script provided by docker:

 ```
 curl -fsSL https://get.docker.com -o get-docker.sh